QUICK NOTE: This collection contains DIY reading nooks for kids (window reading nook) and photos of complete reading corner ideas.

 Join the army of DIYers and try to build your own bookshelf chair by following this step-by-step tutorial by Darko K. You are free to make your own modifications to add your own unique ideas to your creation.

-This one-of-a-kind bookshelf chair called “Sunflower Chair” was designed by He Mu and Zhang Qian from Shanghai University of Engineering Science.
+This one-of-a-kind bookshelf chair called “Sunflower Chair” was designed by He Mu and Zhang Qian from the Shanghai University of Engineering Science.
 This fascinating model won the Redtory Design Award of the fifth “Design for Sitting” Grand Prix Exhibition.

-This UK-based, creative company specializes in library furniture and came up with this futuristic design or the reading chair for kids.
+This UK-based, creative company specializes in library furniture and came up with this futuristic design for the reading chair for kids.
 Will you dare to tackle this DIY project to create this brilliant idea?